-כתסחת IE ELECTION OF THE NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1, "PROPOSALS 2 AND 3 IVELOPE.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE LECETION OF THE NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1, AND "FOR" PROPOSAL 2 AND 3.
+VELOPE.
 PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 1.
-Election of Directors: NOMINEES: Shlomo Yanai To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement that accompanies this proxy card.
-Moshe Manor Amos Bar Shalev Zeev Bronfeld Yodfat Harel Buchris Roger D. Kornberg, Ph.D.
-Aharon Schwartz, Ph.D.
-To ratify the appointment of Kesselman and Kesselman, Certified Public Accountant (Isr.), a Member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2015. - Alaion Schwarz, Fil.D.
+Election of Directors: NOMINEES: FOR ALL NOMINEES Shiomo Yanai Moshe Manor Amos Bar Shalev WITHHOLD AUTHORITY Amos Bar Shalev FOR ALL NOMINEES Zeev Bronfeld FOR ALL EXCEPT Roger D. Kornberg, Ph.D.
+(See instructions below) Aharon Schwartz, Ph.D.
+2. To approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in the proxy statement that accompanies this proxy card.
+3. To ratify the appointment of Kesselman and Kesselman, Certified Public Accountant (Isr.), a Member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
 The undersigned acknowledges receipt from the Company before the execution of this proxy of the Notice of Annual Meeting of Shareholders, a Proxy Statement for the Annual Meeting of Shareholders and the 2014 Annual Report to Shareholders.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To sharpe the address on your appoint places check the hex at right and To change the address on your account, please check the box at right and indicate your new address in the address space above.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Shareholder Note: Please sign exactly as your name or names annear on this Provy.
-When shares are held inin Signature of Shareholder Date: Dy each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full
+Signature of Shareholder Date: Signature of Shareholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joint title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized ity, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.